 Prototype with real code.

-Prototype, PoC or demo - interactive with real code and data.
+Start prototyping immediately.
+Build prototypes, PoC's or demos - make them interactive with real code and data.

 A prototype is tested with real users.
 It is intended to represent how the final product might be.